Home / Types of Aid / Loans / Federal Direct Subsidized & Unsubsidized / Federal Direct Subsidized & Unsubsidized Loans

 $224,000 (no more than $65,500 of which can be subsidized; NOTE: graduate-level students will be ineligible for new Subsidized Loans as of July 1, 2012)

-The origination fee is currently 1.0% on Direct Subsidized or Unsubsidized Loans; HOWEVER, sequestration has caused fees to minimally change during each federal fiscal year.
-Currently, for loans first disbursed on or after October 1, 2019 (but before October 1, 2020), the fee rate is 1.059%; for loans first disbursed on or after October 1, 2020 (but before October 1, 2021), the fee rate is 1.057%.
+Sequestration causes fees to minimally change during each federal fiscal year to be more than the original 1% fee on Direct Subsidized or Unsubsidized Loans: currently, for loans first disbursed on or after October 1, 2020 (but before October 1, 2023), the fee rate is 1.057%.

 *Current law (The Bipartisan Student Loan Certainty Act of 2013) states that the interest rate will be based on the high yield of the 10-year Treasury note at the final auction held prior to June 1 preceding the July 1 of the year for which the rate will be effective, plus a statutorily defined "add-on," subject to an interest rate cap, and that the loan will be a fixed-rate loan.
 The fixed interest rate for the next year will not be known until after the final auction occurs.

 The six months after a student graduates, leaves school, or drops below half-time enrollment is called the "grace period".
 During the grace period, students will not have to make any payments on the outstanding principal balance, but will be charged interest (except for Subsidized Loans disbursed before 7/1/12 or after 7/1/14).
 During the grace period, the servicer will send the student information about repayment, including the date repayment begins.
 Prepayment may be made on Federal Direct Loans without penalty.
 Students are responsible for beginning payment on time, regardless of if they receive this information.
 Students may discuss repayment plans with their servicer, including how often they may switch plans.